Moderator: sorry for that

 GreenBear: lol

-Moderator: our host is didi chanoch, editor of the opus press sf&fantasy series
+Moderator: our host is didi chanoch, editor of the opus press sf&fantasy

 Moderator: didi lately had issued the game of thrones and the clash of kinks